DavidRotert/awesome-hackers-cheatsheet/README.md

-# awesome-hackers-cheatsheet
+# Awesome Hackers Cheatsheet
-Cheatsheets and notes for my pentesting yourney
+Cheatsheets and notes for my pentesting journey.